 - Widows or widowers may also receive benefits, based upon the work record of their deceased spouses.
 Disabled individuals between the ages of 50 and 60 may also be eligible.

 - Adult disabled children’s benefits are also available.
 These are paid to individuals who have developed a disability before the age of 22.
 These individuals must have either a deceased parent or a parent receiving disability or retirement benefits.

 - In the end, obtaining benefits is rarely easy.
 It is part of an often long and complicated process.
 Applications are denied.
 Appeals are denied.
 Many applicants simply give up, living without the benefits they desperately need.

 So don’t be just another statistic.
 If you need help navigating the maze, you can get that help today.
-Before you call the Social Security Office Naples, call the attorneys at Berke Law Firm, P.A. where we are ready to assist.
+Before you call the Social Security Office Naples, call the Social Security Disability Attorney at Berke Law Firm, P.A. where we are ready to assist.